guitarrapc/AzureFunctionsIntroduction/Terraform/README.md

 cd clouddrive
 ```

-* If you are using Public repo, you can clone repo with https.
+* If you are using Public repo, you clone repo with https.
-* If you are using Private repo, you can clone repo with ssh.
+* If you are using Private repo, you clone repo with ssh.

 ```shell
 $ git clone git clone https://github.com/guitarrapc/AzureFunctionsIntroduction.git